Danish Butter Cookies are a holiday season classic. Buttery cookies with perfect texture and flavor in every bite.

 Instructions

 - Add the egg and vanilla and beat until mostly combined.
-Don't worry if it looks a little curdled at this stage.1 Egg, 1 teaspoon Vanilla Extract
+Don't worry if it looks a little curdled at this stage.1 Large Egg, 1 teaspoon Vanilla Extract

 - Spoon the dough into a piping bag with a star nozzle fitted.
-If your disposable piping bags are very thin, it may be better to use a re-usable one as they are more durable and less likely to burst.
-Don't fill the piping bag all the way as it is easier to control with less dough.
+If your disposable piping bags are very thin, it may be better to use a reusable one, as they are more durable and less likely to burst.
+Don't fill the piping bag all the way, as it is easier to control with less dough.

 - Pipe the dough onto a cookie sheet lined with parchment paper.
 You can do any shape you like, see the photos in the post above for inspiration.
 Make sure you leave a bit of space between them as they will spread a little.